-IP TAKE: WFCC awards only a few grants each year, but requests that address poverty among local women have a good chance of getting noticed.
+IP TAKE: WFCC awards only a few grants each year, but new grant seekers’ proposals that address poverty among local women have a good chance of getting noticed.

-Grants typically range from $7,500 to $15,000 and have gone to Meals of Hope, the Boys and Girls Club of Collier County, and Jewish Family and Community Services.
+Grants typically range from $7,500 to $15,000.
+Past grantees include Meals of Hope, the Boys and Girls Club of Collier County, and Jewish Family and Community Services.
 The foundation supports policy efforts and has given to the Women’s Policy Research Project Report to improve the status of Florida women and girls.
-It's heavily involved in research and supports topics like women in philanthropy, economic security, gender in media, health, and social change.
+It is heavily involved in research and supports topics like women in philanthropy, economic security, gender in media, health, and social change.

-In a recent year, WFCC awarded over $50,000 to three organizations, and has set a goal to grant $60,000 per year going forward to support at-risk women and girls.
 The grantmaking deadline typically falls in April, with grants are announced in early December at the Power of the Purse luncheon.
 To apply for a WFCC grant, go through the Community Foundation of Collier County’s online system.
-Expect grants to be between $20,000 and $40,000 each.
+Grants range from $20,000 to $40,000.
 Grantmaking is restricted to groups that serve Collier County, Florida.